deliciousbrains/better-search-replace/README.txt

 [Learn more about Better Search Replace Pro](https://expandedfronts.com/downloads/better-search-replace-pro/)

-The search/replace functionality is heavily based on interconnect/it's great and open-source Search Replace DB script, modified to use WordPress native database functions to ensure compatibility.
+The search and replace functionality is heavily based on interconnect/it's great and open-source Search Replace DB script, modified to use WordPress native database functions to ensure compatibility.

 **Supported Languages**